-Translation is present in many aspects of our daily lives.
+Translation can be found all around us in our day-to-day lives.
 The market is increasingly globalized and has an urgent need for efficient communication.
 Any company with an international presence and any kind of business relationships beyond its borders needs translation services that allow them to effectively promote themselves in each of their target markets.

 This type of software went down very well with the market as a more cost-effective option for translation services.
 Despite this, we should be aware that, currently, these tools have certain weak points.
-Based on algorithms, machine translation helps to understand the general content of the text, but it does not always offer accurate translations.
+Based on algorithms, machine translation helps to provide a general understanding of the text, but doesn’t always offer accurate translations.
 Double meanings, metaphors and puns still cannot be effectively translated using computers.

-To cover these shortcomings, an additional process was implemented in the chain: human post-editing.
-In this article we will tell you why machine translation needs post-editing.
+To counteract these weak points, an additional process was added to the chain: human postediting.
+In this article we’ll tell you why machine translation needs postediting.
 Find out with us!

 What is postediting?